shammu2bd/Asus-X540LJ-Hackintosh-macOS-Sonoma-OpenCore/README.md

 - Change the default BIOS settings.
 - Just put this EFI to your USB EFI partition.
 - If you don't know how to make bootable your USB then go [here.](https://dortania.github.io/OpenCore-Install-Guide/installer-guide/)
-- Install macOS Sonoma to your SSD or HDD.
+- Install macOS Sonoma or sequoia to your SSD or HDD.
 - If you are new then go [here.](https://dortania.github.io/OpenCore-Install-Guide/prerequisites.html#prerequisites)
 - After install mount the USB EFI and copy this to your HDD or SSD EFI.

-### Fixing Graphics Driver:
+### Fixing Graphics Driver & Wifi:
-- Copy the 2nd config file `Configs > config 2 > config.plist` then past/replace it to your SSD EFI folder that located `EFI > OC`
-- Reboot your laptop.
-- Open OCLP (OpenCore Legacy Patcher) & install root patch `OCLP > Post Install Root Patch > Start Root Patching`
+- Open OCLP & install root patch `OCLP > Post Install Root Patch > Start Root Patching`
 - After fininishing the patching Reboot your laptop.

 ### iMessege & Facetime Fix: